 In August 2001 he left Camp Pendleton and was transferred to Quantico, Virginia to attend Marine Security Guard School where he received the Top Gun award.
-He was subsequently assigned to duty at American Embassy Pretoria, Republic of South Africa, and was promoted to Staff Sergeant in February 2003 prior to his second post of Brasilia, Brazil as Assistant Detachment Commander.
-Concluding his tour, Staff Sergeant Kohler served four months temporary assigned duty as Detachment Commander, Ottawa, Canada which concluded his tour.
+He was subsequently assigned to duty as Watchstander, American Embassy Pretoria, Republic of South Africa, and was promoted to Staff Sergeant in February 2003 prior to his next post of Brasilia, Brazil as Assistant Detachment Commander.
+Concluding his tour, Staff Sergeant Kohler served as Detachment Commander, Ottawa, Canada.

-Upon his return to 3rd Assault Amphibian Battalion, Staff Sergeant Kohler deployed twice to Iraq, once as a combat advisor, attached to 3rd Company, 9th Battalion, 2nd Brigade, Iraqi Intervention Force in Al Fallujah and Habbaniyah in December 2004, and also as an improvised infantry squad leader in Al Qa’im, Dulab, and throughout the Al Anbar province in March 2006.
-Staff Sergeant Kohler was promoted to Gunnery Sergeant in March 2007 and held platoon sergeant billets for Echo Company, 3rd and 4th Platoons (the past and future 15th Marine Expeditionary Units).
+Upon his return to 3rd Assault Amphibian Battalion, Staff Sergeant Kohler deployed twice to Iraq, once in December 2004 as a combat advisor, attached to 3rd Company, 9th Battalion, 2nd Brigade, Iraqi Intervention Force in Al Fallujah and Habbaniyah, and also in March 2006 as an improvised infantry squad leader in Al Qa’im, Dulab, and throughout the Al Anbar province.

-Gunnery Sergeant Kohler returned to 3rd Assault Amphibian Battalion, Camp Pendleton, California in March 2011, and assumed the billet of Platoon Sergeant, 1st Platoon, after the activation of Company F. While serving in that capacity, he was temporarily assigned as the senior enlisted advisor to Company A, 31st Light Infantry Battalion, 3d Infantry Brigade, Army of the Republic of Georgia during their pre-deployment training to Afghanistan in the Republic of Georgia and Hohenfels, Germany.
+Gunnery Sergeant Kohler returned in March 2011 to 3rd Assault Amphibian Battalion, Camp Pendleton, California and assumed the billet of Platoon Sergeant, 1st Platoon, after the activation of Company F. While serving in that capacity, he was temporarily assigned as the Senior Enlisted Advisor to Company A, 31st Light Infantry Battalion, 3d Infantry Brigade, Army of the Republic of Georgia during their pre-deployment training to Afghanistan in the Republic of Georgia and Hohenfels, Germany.
 Later in September, Gunnery Sergeant Kohler was temporarily assigned to 1st Marine Expeditionary Force (FWD) C-7 as Engineer Operations Real Estate Chief, and deployed to Afghanistan from February to September 2012.

 He is married to the former Jenny Baron of Coral Springs, Florida.